 There’s nothing like a bunch of favorite tunes to keep you in a happy frame of mind even when your seatmate is a crying baby.
 Several frequent flyers recommend noise-canceling headphones; travel expert and FareCompare CEO Rick Seaney won’t step on a plane without his.

-Tip: May we suggest Learn to Fly from the Foo Fighters.
+Tip: Maybe Learn to Fly by the Foo Fighters?

 4. The video